-According to the Washington State Department of Transportation, the state has nearly 850 highway work zone injuries each year.
+According to the Washington State Department of Transportation, the state has an average of 850 highway work zone injuries each year.
 The top three causes of work zone crashes are distracted/inattentive driving, following too close and speeding.

 Safety is job No. 1 for Clark County Public Works.
 For more information, watch this CVTV video.

 The Federal Highway Administration provides the following safety tips for drivers in work zones.

 - Stay alert and minimize distractions - Refrain from changing the radio station, talking on the phone or eating.

 - Turn or keep your headlights on - They help drivers see what's ahead and help others see oncoming vehicles.

 - Pay attention to the road - This include temporary construction signs, as well as brake lights from vehicles ahead.